 Advantages of BizTalk Server

-The advantages of BizTalk Server are mentioned below:
+The advantages of the BizTalk Server are mentioned below:

 - BizTalk Server provides the organizations with a specific solution that helps to integrate, automate and manage the business process inside or outside the business environment and multiple channels.

-- The diverse systems and applications can be effectively integrated with server adapters which support the Transport Protocol that connects the user and information.
+- The diverse systems and applications can be effectively integrated with server adapters that support the Transport Protocol that connects the user and information.
 It supports Electronic Data Exchange (EDI) and Business-to-Business communication.

-- BizTalk server has Enterprise Service Bus (ESB) toolkit which includes the tools that support the dynamic messaging architecture of BizTalk server.
-It is used for managing the service interaction and orchestrates existing service.
+- BizTalk Server has an Enterprise Service Bus (ESB) toolkit which includes the tools that support the dynamic messaging architecture of the BizTalk Server.
+It is used for managing the service interaction and orchestrates existing services.

 - BizTalk works like a hub in business that allows the transactions and information to be interchanged between the different systems, so they are able to interact with each other by using a common language.

-- BizTalk server can enhance the communication, establish a connection and improve the collaboration between different business processes.
+- BizTalk Server can enhance communication, establish a connection and improve the collaboration between different business processes.

 - The MessageBoxDb supported by the BizTalk server ensures optimum performance.

-- It supports the Service Oriented Architecture which helps the businesses with the service enablement and also offer the platform interoperability.
+- It supports the Service Oriented Architecture which helps the businesses with the service enablement and also offers the platform interoperability.

 - With the help of BizTalk’s Business Activity Monitoring interceptor API, a user can control and streamline the processes and also manages the workflow.

-- BizTalk Server provides the users with Advanced Sharing Platform which run the processes on different systems.
+- BizTalk Server provides the users with an Advanced Sharing Platform which runs the processes on different systems.